 Practice mindfulness in Park HaYarkon

 You don’t need a single shekel to enjoy the city’s largest expanse of green space, Park HaYarkon.
-Here, on any given day, you’ll find local Tel Avivians taking their dogs for a walk, sweating it out doing Crossfit or playing some other sport along the banks of the Yarkon River.
-But there’s also a peaceful side: as you go further east, it becomes less like a patch of green in the city and more like a national park, rich with eucalyptus, willow and palm trees.
+Here, on any given day, you’ll find local Tel Avivians taking their dogs for a walk and playing sport along the banks of the Yarkon River.
+There’s also a peaceful side: as you go further east, it becomes less like a patch of green in the city and more like a national park, rich with eucalyptus, willow and palm trees.
 Some use this area to practice tai chi, yoga or simply meditate.

 Let your tastebuds set the course through Tel Aviv's Carmel Market © lenazap / Getty Images